Compliance and Penetration Testing: A Comprehensive Guide

 • Detailed findings: Technical results mapped directly to specific compliance requirements or control failures (e.g., “Finding X violates PCI Requirement 6.5”).

-• Attestation: Formal statements required by specific regulations, confirming that testing was performed according to required standards by qualified personnel.
+• Attestation: These are formal statements specific regulations require.
+They confirm that testing was performed according to required standards by qualified personnel.

 ✅ Best Practices for Success